Northway Shopping Center: Decline

 In 1995, the mall owners spent $2 million to upgrade the look of the mall with new foliage and designs.
 This did not attract new tenants.

 By October 12, 1997, the only restaurant left in the mall was Ario's Pizza, after Rick's Cafe closed a few days prior.

 On October 10, 1997, anchor Montgomery Ward announced it would be closing its anchor store at the Northway Mall along with stores at other locations.
 (The store closing in Northway Mall was completed in January, 1998.)
 Also in 1997, anchors Lechmere (chain owned by Montgomery Ward by March 31, 1994 --- this store located in an outbuilding), and Woolworth's closed their stores in the mall.
 By October 1997, there was space for 40 stores, but only half had tenants.
 Despite this, a spokesman for the mall's owner indicated in October 1997 that demolition was not being considered.

 By December 1998, less than twelve stores remained open.
 The mall would close at the end of 1998.
 In December 1998, some store owners complained of only being given thirty days' notice of the closure.
-Due to having a lease, Marshall's remained in the mall into 1999.
+Due to having a lease, Marshalls remained in the mall into 1999.